createyourpersonalaccount/blog/_posts/2022-10-24-cube-intersection-algorithm.md

 cube by its 8 vertices, or choose to represent it with a basepoint and a diagonal.)

-I wrote this article for anyone who is interested in writing a cube intersection algorithm.
+A word of warning: I wrote this article for anyone who is interested in writing a cube intersection algorithm.
 I have not researched how it holds up in terms of performance when compared to other algorithms.
 I also have not researched its numerical stability properties.

 ## Problem statement